Do I need to put LLC or Inc on my business card?

 1. When your brand is the primary identity

-If you're a design studio, a creative agency, a boutique firm, or a personal brand, the company suffix can clutter a minimal layout.
+If you are a design studio, a creative agency, a boutique firm, or a personal brand, the company suffix can clutter a minimal layout.
 Most modern brands drop it on business cards and lean on the wordmark instead.
-Apple doesn't put "Apple Inc." on anything customer-facing, and neither do most design-led companies.
+Apple does not put "Apple Inc." on anything customer-facing, and neither do most design-led companies.
+The business card dos and donts expand on why restraint reads as confidence.

 2. When the card is for networking, not transactions